adobe-platform/porter/docs/detailed_design/config-reference.md

 If a service EXPOSEs more than one port this field is required.

 This enables services to open up ports for things like profiling tools.

+### uid

+This specifies the uid the container is run with (i.e. `docker run -u`).

+The default if left unset is to use the provisioned porter-docker user.

+If your container expects to run as root set this value to 0.

 ### health_check